Loghin85/TestCreator/README.md

 This tool has been created as a Single Honours Computing Project from the University of Aberdeen, UK in 2021.
 It is not a fully released system and should not be used for real assessments in it s current form.

-The user manual and maintenance manual are part of the report available at: <report link here>
+The user manual and maintenance manual are part of the report available at: https://drive.google.com/file/d/1SkffOcKNKTXkUMYqbTU8zjvMQim23CcL/view?usp=sharing